 Experience & Education

-Studio Operations and Booking Assistant for Berklee Studio OfficeJanuary 2014 to Present (over 5 years)
+Studio Operations and Booking Assistant for Berklee Studio OfficeJanuary 2014 to Present (about 6 years)

 Inventory control of studio equipment, studio booking, studio preparation, troubleshooting, and assistance.